Internet Governance Forum in 2023: process, issues, and actors

 Remote participation systems have become an integral part of over the past years.
 IGF 2020 took place entirely virtually.
 The capacity building track, integrated into the annual meetings, has provided an opportunity for all to learn more and exchange their knowledge.

-The 18th annual IGF meeting will be hosted by the Government of Japan in Kyoto, between 8 and 12 October 2023.
-The event is envisaged to take place in a hybrid format – with participants taking part in the event with as equal experience as possible, no matter if they are joining on site or online.
+The 19th annual IGF meeting will be hosted by the Kingdom of Saudi Arabia in Riyadh on 15-19 December 2024.
+The event is envisaged to take place in a hybrid format – with participants taking part in the event with as equal experience as possible, whether they are joining on-site or online.

 Regional IGF initiatives